- Human Treg functional kits with CD4+CD25+FOXP3+ Regulatory T cells and CD8 T cell or PBMC responders

 Regulatory T cells (Tregs) are currently being targeted as a modality to reshape the disease environment to modulate T cell function.
 In cases of autoimmunity, therapeutics are being developed to enhance Treg function, while in cancer, molecules are developed to abrogate Treg function.
 To develop these molecules, Treg suppression assays are commonly used to assess whether a potential therapeutic can inhibit or promote Treg function.
 In these assays, Tregs are co-cultured with responder cells, such as CD8 T cells or PBMCs, and functional readouts of the responder cells are performed at the end of the culture period.
 Proliferation and cytokine production are often used to assess function.

-The responder cells are labeled with CFSE so downstream interrogation of proliferation is made simple.
+The responder cells can be labeled with CFSE (or a proliferation dye of your choosing) so downstream interrogation of proliferation is made simple.
 After the culture period, the cells can be harvested and analyzed with a flow cytometer to examine dilution of CFSE in responder cells, which reflects proliferative function.
 Molecules that promote Treg function will demonstrate less proliferation while those that inhibit Treg function will demonstrate more proliferation relative to untreated control.